 - 5 tablespoons tomato paste

-- 1 tablespoon white wine vinegar, optional -- Note 4
+- 1 tablespoon white wine vinegar optionalโsee note 4

-- 1 cup heavy whipping cream Note 5
+- 1 cup heavy cream I donโt recommend substituting

 Instructions

-- PREP: Start by dicing the onion, carrot, and celery (you can do this quickly in a food processor).
+- Dice the onion, carrot, and celery (you can do this quickly in a food processor).
 Dice garlic, measure out seasonings, and set out the rest of the ingredients.

-- RIGATONI: Bring a large pot of water to boil and generously salt the water.
-Set a large colander in the sink with a glass mug or liquid measuring cup in the center of the colander (this is so you don't forget to grab some pasta water before draining!)
-Once the salted water is boiling, add rigatoni (not the whole box, just 3-1/4 cups!) and cook according to package directions, draining pasta 1 minute before directed.
-Before draining, pull out a mugful of water and then drain.
+- Bring a large pot of water to boil and generously salt the water.
+Set a large colander in the sink with a glass mug in the center (so you donโt forget to grab some pasta water before draining).
+Once salted water is boiling, add rigatoni (not the whole box, just 3-1/4 cups!) and cook according to package directions, draining pasta 1 minute before directed.
+Before draining, pull out a mugful of water, then drain.
 Do not rinse.

-- VEGGIES: Meanwhile, add the olive oil to a large heavy-bottomed pot or Dutch oven; heat to medium-high.
-Add in carrot, onion, and celery.
+- Meanwhile, add the olive oil to a large, heavy-bottomed pot or Dutch oven; heat to medium-high.
+Add carrot, onion, and celery.
 Season to taste.
-(I add 1/4 teaspoon salt & pepper here.)
-Cook, stirring occasionally, until becoming soft, about 5-7 minutes.
-Add in the sausage and cook, crumbling as you cook, until browned all the way through.
-Add in the garlic, seasonings (only add red pepper flakes (1/4 up to 1/2 tsp) if you like some heat!), and tomato paste.
-Season to taste with salt & pepper.
-(I add 1/4 teaspoon of each again here.)
-Cook, stirring constantly, until very fragrant and tomato paste begins to darken, about 3-5 minutes.
+(I add 1/4 teaspoon salt and pepper.)
+Cook, stirring occasionally, until becoming soft, about 5โ7 minutes.
+Add sausage and cook, crumbling as you go, until browned through.
+Add garlic, seasonings, and tomato paste.
+Season to taste with salt and pepper.
+(I add 1/4 teaspoon each again.)
+Cook, stirring constantly, until very fragrant and tomato paste begins to darken, about 3โ5 minutes.
 Reduce heat if anything is burning.

-- SAUCE: Add in the vinegar and stir until evaporated.
-Add in the chicken broth -- it should sizzle and boil.
-Cook until mostly all is evaporated into the meat.
-Reduce the heat to low and add in the cream.
+- Add vinegar and stir until evaporated.
+Add chicken brothโit should sizzle and boil.
+Cook until mostly all is evaporated.
+Reduce heat to low and add cream.
 Mix and allow sauce to come to a low simmer.
 Cook until slightly thickened, about 3 more minutes.

-- FINISHING: Add coarsely chopped spinach and pasta.
+- Add coarsely chopped spinach and pasta.
 Use tongs to vigorously toss the sauce with the cooked pasta.
 If needed, slowly add the reserved pasta water to thin the sauce until the sauce clings nicely to the pasta.
 Taste and season if needed with additional salt.
-Serve on plates with a generous sprinkle of Parmesan cheese, red pepper flakes if desired, and fresh herbs, if using.
+Serve with a generous sprinkle of Parmesan, red pepper flakes if desired (for some heat!), and fresh herbs, if using.

 Video